Houston Offshore and Maritime Injury Lawyer

 Do you or someone you love work in the oil and gas extraction industry?
 Oil rig workers face some of the most dangerous working conditions of any profession.
 A day at the office out at sea involves working with large, heavy machinery, challenging surfaces (wet or greasy decks, no handrails, weather hazards) long hours, and little sleep.

 If you’ve been involved in an oil spill injury while on the job on an oil rig or platform, we can help.
 Our offshore injury lawyers specialize in cases involving oil rig accidents and can make sure that you receive workers’ compensation and the benefits you deserve.

 Injured on a Vessel at Sea

 Whether you were working at sea or a vacationer on a cruise ship, an offshore accident on a vessel can turn an ordinary day into a nightmare.
 Accidents can happen on all types of sea vessels, from charter boats and dive boats to tankers and cruise ships.
 Some common offshore accidents on vessels include chemical burns, diving incidents, fishing accidents, slips, falls, and being hit by falling objects.

 Our firm handles maritime accident cases for seamen injured on a sea vessel.
 Most on-the-job maritime accidents qualify for maintenance and cure benefits, while injuries that occur due to employer negligence fall under The Jones Act.
-Read more about our Jones Act lawyer here.
+Read more about our Jones Act lawyers here.

 Injured as a Longshoreman